isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

 <div>
         <input type="radio" name="acc" id="sph6">
-        <label for="sph6">When I returned to the SPH ePaper, I see a SPH login screen.
+        <label for="sph6">When I return to the SPH ePaper, I see a SPH login screen.
 What should I do? </label>

  <div class="acc-body">
   <p>This may happen when your browser window has been idle for a while.
 Please log in again from <a href="https://go.gov.sg/nlb-enews" target="_blank">go.gov.sg/nlb-enews</a>.